bateskevin/PSAtlas/docs/Students.md

 Start-PWSHSchoolLesson -Lesson Variable_Datatypes -StartWithISE
 ```

 As an example.
-The first task from the Variable_Types Lesson will look like this in the ISE
+The first task from the Variable_Types Lesson will look like this in VSCode:

 ![ISETask](../Img/CodeTask.PNG)